In Numbers

 A model that’s people-centered, affordable, adaptable, collaborative, and sustainable.

 Our communities are often found outside more comfortable parameters.
-Today, we work within 25+ prison communities across Africa.
+Today, we work within 22 prison communities across Africa.
 In the future?
 The model is scalable to sex workers in Thailand, street children in Brazil, migrant and refugee communities across Europe, or immigrant construction workers in the Middle East.
 We want to take legal knowledge and services to these margins of society.
-And serve 1,000,000 clients by 2030.
+And elevate all humans facing injustice.

 In Words